Journalist group says Kuwait planning "repressive" law

 However, in recent months dozens of activists have been charged with insulting the emir and several have been handed jail sentences.

-The draft law proposes fines of up to 300,000 dinars (655 thousand pounds), up sharply from the previous maximum financial of 20,000 dinars, the CPJ said.
+The draft law proposes fines of up to 300,000 dinars ($1 million), up sharply from the previous maximum financial of 20,000 dinars, the CPJ said.

 Insulting the emir or crown prince would carry the largest fines.
 There would also be fines of up to 100,000 dinars for insulting the constitution, the flag, harming public morals, inciting crimes, harming relations with other governments and slandering public servants.